wustep/greenbears/gbcms-setup/SETUP.md

 3. Run 'MYSQL.sql' for that schema.

+4. Create sports.
+See SPORTS.sql

 4. To create a season, run the SQL below with the desired settings or manually add it into `seasons`.
-  Seasons is (id,type,year), Pages is (page,text,editor,edited).
+  Seasons is (id,type,year).
-  Change `seasons` type & year.
-0 is cross-country, 1 is track & field.
-  Change `pages` page = 'xcYEAR' or 'tfYEAR', e.g. 'xc2015', 'tf2013', etc.
+  Use sport from step 4
+  Date should only include 0-10 characters of letters, numbers, dashes, and single-quotes, and it's up to you how you want to approach this.
+The year will appear on titles and the season list.
+  * If you don't want to use dates, that's fine!
+Just leave it empty.
+It's probably best to use years like 2015 OR 2014-15 OR '14-'15

-  INSERT INTO `seasons` VALUES (1,0,2015);
+  INSERT INTO `seasons` (`date`, `sport`, `pos`) VALUES ('2015', 1, 0);
-  INSERT INTO `pages` VALUES ('xc2015','',0,0);

 5. Go to header.php.
 Change description & website title.
 Go to index.php and change $title.